ravi9/openvino-wiki/ConditionalCompilation.md

 * Collecting information about code usage
 * Building the result binaries without unused components or parts

+To apply conditional compilation, follow the steps below:

 1. Perform code usage analysis:
     1. Run the CMake tool with the following options: `-DENABLE_PROFILING_ITT=ON -DSELECTIVE_BUILD=COLLECT`.
     2. Select several models to be used in a specific application or target device.